ansorokey/discord-clone/dev-log.md

 At this point, we should be able to test and get a 404 error afterwards, but see the server in the db Yep!

+The 404 is occuring because the initial profile is fetched or created If the profile exists, we direct the user to the first server they're a member of, otherwise we create a server So we need to render a page for the current server